 Have strong backup plans

-Covid-19 cases, government restrictions, and public health measures can change rapidly, and you may need to adjust your plans or re-evaluate your trip.
-Are there alternatives that would enable you to achieve the goals of your trip in a lower risk location or remotely?
+COVID-19 cases, new variants, government restrictions, and public health measures are changing rapidly.
+You may need to adjust your plans or re-evaluate your trip.
+Are there alternatives that would enable you to achieve the goals of your trip in a lower risk location, at a later date, or remotely?
 Can the work be done by a partner in country?

 Travel restrictions and requirements for your return

-Know the testing, quarantine, and re-entry restrictions for your return destination and any locations you travel through en route to your destination.
-And remember to budget for testing costs.
+Know the vaccination, testing, quarantine, and re-entry restrictions for your return destination and any locations you transit through.
+COVID-19 testing availability and turnaround times vary by country and type of test (e.g. rapid antigen or PCR).
+Schedule tests in advance, if possible, to ensure you receive your results in time, and budget for testing costs.

-- CDC travel order, if returning to the US from another country
+- CDC travel requirements, if returning to the US from another country

 - Massachusetts travel information, if returning to Massachusetts